 This can and does often result in an aspiring musician dropping the hobby forever, or at least for a very long time, as frustrating as it can be.
 However, dropping out at this point is disastrous, for once you have mastered this barre like shape, you are off to pastures far greener, where the fog of unknowing is lifted and so much is left open to you.

-The foundational shape that we use to play Bb is considered foundational because it is so integral in understanding other chords too.
-Without this shape, we would be hard pressed to play the ukulele chords Bb, B, or A, and a plethora of other such chords.
+The foundational shape, if we’re having the Bb chord played, is considered foundational because it is so integral in understanding other chords too.
+Without this shape, we would be hard pressed to play the ukulele chord – Bb, B, or A, and a plethora of other such chords.

 It may seem daunting at first, because it is and because it requires slightly more of us than those first open chords, but to let such a cartoonish foe best you would be foolish, when you are made of so much more.